319th Rifle Division (Soviet Union): 1st Formation

 While still forming up the 319th was re-designated as the 2nd formation of the 145th Rifle Division on January 19, 1942.

 2nd Formation

 A new division began forming from late July to August 4, 1942 at Makhachkala in the North Caucasus Military District.
-On the latter date Semyon Filipovich Monakhov, who still held the pre-war rank of Kombrig, was appointed as commander.
+On the latter date Semyon Monakhov, who still held the pre-war rank of Kombrig, was appointed as commander.
 At the time of its formation it was noted that about 70 percent of the division's personnel were of Caucasian nationalities.
 Its order of battle remained the same as that of the first formation.